Atanukumardey/Calculator/README.md

   * Unequal numbers of opening and closing bracket like `(2-3(5)` will be considered as error.
   * Any kind of `Error` will be reported through `calculator_data.error` which can be:
     1. `Syntex_Error` for any syntactic error.
-    2. `Math_Error` for any kind of undefined number of operation.
+    2. `Math_Error` for any kind of undefined number or operation.